galaxyproject/tools-iuc/tools/picrust/README.md

 ko_13_5_precalculated.tab.gz
 ```

-Once you download these files we just need to point to them in the *galaxy/tool-data/picrust_precalculated.loc* file.
+Once you download these files we just need to point to them in a *picrust_precalculated.loc* file.

 An example file is shown below.
 Note that tabs should separate the two columns and that in the below command "16S 13_5" (separated by one space) is one example dbname.